 It can work to your advantage if you happen to be a habitual shopper.
 Just make sure that you turn to the right places (yard sales, thrift stores) and buy the stuff cheap (used/old items).

-Online marketplaces like eBay is always an excellent choice to trade or resell your cheaply acquired stuff with a profit.
+Online marketplaces like eBay are always an excellent choice to trade or resell your cheaply acquired stuff with a profit.

 Overhead is low (online marketplace is virtually free and a table at the flea-market costs $25 – $60).

 Don’t let the spare room stay vacant for long!
-If there is a room to spare, renting it out could get you some much-needed cash, or help you on your mortgage.
+If there is room to spare, renting it out could get you some much-needed cash, or help you pay your mortgage.

 Organize a yard sale for those unwanted items that are occupying space in your household.

 They could be out of fashion clothing, Christmas lights and decorations, and anything in between.

 It is understood that you will have to sell these items at a fraction of their face value.
 But doing so, you could make room for items that you truly need and perhaps fund these new purchases with the money you make from the yard sale.